Gertrude Elles: Legacy

 In 2018, the Paleontological Association introduced ‘The Gertrude Elles Award’ to promote high-quality engagement in the field of paleontology.
 The president of the Association said the following about the graptolite monograph (which could be regarded as her paramount legacy): "The work was encyclopedic in its coverage of the group and beautifully illustrated, with Elles working on the text and Wood focusing on the illustrations.
-With the taxonomy standardized, a detailed biozonal scheme could be established and that, in turn, enabled the global correlation of Lower Palaeozoic rocks.
+With the taxonomy standardized, a detailed biozonal scheme could be established, which, in turn, enabled the global correlation of Lower Palaeozoic rocks.
 The work, almost invariably referred to simply as ‘Elles & Wood’, continues to be a benchmark and standard reference tool a century later."

-In May of 1904 Elles’ paper on “The Highland loch” gained the attention of six female students; three as members of Sedgwick club (Miss Slater, Miss Drew, and Miss Pennycuick) and three were guests (Miss Craske, Miss Caulkin, and Miss J.M.
-Slater). he Combination Room at Newnham College served as the venue for the meeting.
+In May of 1904, Elles’ paper on “The Highland loch” gained the attention of six female students; three as members of Sedgwick club (Miss Slater, Miss Drew, and Miss Pennycuick) and three were guests (Miss Craske, Miss Caulkin, and Miss J.M.
+Slater).
+The Combination Room at Newnham College served as the venue for the meeting.
 Interestingly, several club meetings took place in spaces that were seen as masculine spaces.
 At a time when Victorian society forbade the open mixing of the sexes, this was undoubtedly exceptional.
 Elles was there and may have served as a chaperone.
-As a participant, Miss Robertson was also present.
+Miss Robertson was also present as a participant.
 It would have been challenging for the women to attend a lecture in a private male residence without Elles being present.
 This was a stepping stone for a lot of the female researchers as it made them more confident to be in mixed-gender spaces.

 Elles' excellence as a teacher is also notable.
-She was a great lecturer and was able to foster engagement in her courses.
+She was known as a great lecturer and was able to foster engagement in her courses.
 "One of her students commented: ‘She was a very stimulating teacher, and not only of members of the College – she was in great demand.
 She taught geological mapping in the Sedgwick: everybody went to that.
-She was marvelously clear and very, very fierce'" .’Some of the students that she supervised and mentored at Cambridge had significant careers in geology themselves including Dorothy Hill, Elizabeth "Betty" Ripper and Oliver Bulman.
-Dorothy Hill was the first female professor at an Australian university and first female president; Betty Ripper, worked on Australian graptolites and stromatoporoids; and Oliver Bulman, became the Woodwardian Professor of Geology in Cambridge".
+She was marvellously clear and very, very fierce'" .’Some of the students that she supervised and mentored at Cambridge had significant careers in geology themselves, including Dorothy Hill, Elizabeth "Betty" Ripper and Oliver Bulman.
+Dorothy Hill was the first female professor at an Australian university and the first female president; Betty Ripper, worked on Australian graptolites and stromatoporoids; and Oliver Bulman, became the Woodwardian Professor of Geology in Cambridge".